Transportation Network Company Drivers’ Rights To Workers’ Compensation

 When does a TNC driver have a third-party claim?

 Many TNC drivers filing an L&I claim after an auto accident also have a third-party claim.
 A third-party claim is an L&I injury claim and a personal injury claim arising out of the same set of facts.
-You have a third-party claim if you are injured on the job by someone who is not your employer or co-employee.
+You have a third-party claim if you are injured on the job by someone not your employer or co-employee.

 • An Uber driver who gets in an auto accident and is not at fault will have an L&I claim and a third-party claim against the at-fault driver.